Environmental Resources Home Page

-The Associate in Science degree in Spatial Information Technology with a focus in Environmental Science, prepares students for careers and continuing education in natural resource fields.
+The Associate in Science degree in Environmental Resources with a focus in Environmental Science, prepares students for careers and continuing education in natural resource fields.
 Through this program, students gain an interdisciplinary understanding of the natural world and the science behind current environmental issues.
 We offer exciting opportunities for students to engage in hands-on learning in the classroom, laboratory, and through fieldwork.

-Our Environmental Science students are required to take general education courses in science, mathematics, English, and humanities, as well as specific courses in environmental science and spatial information technology.
+Our Environmental Science students are required to take general education courses in science, mathematics, English, and humanities, as well as specific courses in environmental science.
 We also offer students research opportunities through our collaborative work with the Community Collaborative Rain, Hail, and Snow network (CoCoRaHS) and the Lotic Volunteer Network (LoVoTECS).
 We have ongoing research based on campus and around the North Country.